Jura-Z/TransformAccessArrayDemo/README.md

     - decal342
 ```

+We would kill all the performance.

 ![TAA profiler's timeline.
 With Burst, worst possible hierarchy](Docs/Pictures/TAA-SingleParent-Burst.png)

-There is just one job that does all the work.
-The reason for that is connected to how TransformAccess is implemented - you can process children of the parent inside one job, so if you have one parent - you have one job max.
+There is just one job that does all the work, because there is only one `TransformHierarchy` per all casters and one per all decals.
-Watch this: https://www.youtube.com/watch?v=W45-fsnPhJY&t=798 from amazing Ian Dundore (all his talks are great and must-see!).

-The ideal case is to have buckets of 256, like this:

-Before
+#### Better hierarchy: all in the root

+Currently we're creating all casters in the root, like:

 ```
 Scene